 Each pair of sustainable slippers goes through a slow production process before the brand achieves the final item.
 Chilote offers toddler slippers as well.

-Upcycled salmon leather features elsewhere in their lines, while their organic leather slippers are vegetable-tanned, a better alternative to chromium tanning.
+Upcycled vegetable salmon leather features elsewhere in their lines, while their organic leather slippers are vegetable-tanned leather, a better alternative to chromium tanning.

 What makes Chilote unique is that each pair of handmade slippers comes with a QR code.
 The purpose of the code is to allow you to track the source of your product.
 Chilote incorporates fair labor practices in addition to ensuring an eco-friendly production and supply chain.

-The ultimate result is fair trade and ethically produced cozy slippers from the sourcing down to the design and supply chain.
+The ultimate result is fair trade and ethical labor practices in producing cozy slippers, from the sourcing down to the design and supply chain.

 Muffle-Up! makes fun-looking wool slippers that look like giant plush socks.
-This Canadian company is not afraid to create and release house styles in funky styles and color mixtures.
+This Canadian company is not afraid to create and release sustainable house shoes in funky styles and color mixtures.

 Muffle-Up! is all about reclaiming and repurposing materials to avoid waste.
 The brand uses merino wool yarn, upcycled leather, and recycled sheep wool linings.